nimzi/FunctionalProgramming/README.md

     - Object programming is a collection of design principles and patterns in its own right.
 Unfortunately the design philosophy and its machinery tend to be overused at this point in our history.
 Objects and classes are actually excellent for top-down design and are about dividing a program into modules with possibly reusable interfaces.
 OO machinery is great for macro-level design decisions and when there is relative clarity and stability around requirements.
 At the micro level and especially in situations when requirements gyrate quickly FP principles and patterns rule supreme.
 In a purely object world it is tempting to classify anything and everything into hierarchies or to overbundle behaviors and to over-abstract at the micro level.
 Occasionally there are scenarios where both philosophical avenues are possible each involving different degrees of object and functional ingredients.
 In such scenarios design choices can be a matter of taste.
 However, a developer skilled in both families of patterns should be able to use the **combined** toolbelt to his advandage.
     - More imporatly, a programming language which makes a functional or postfunctional **thought process** ergonomic can accelerate or otherwise improve engineering.

 Let us explore the above example a little further.
 We were asked by a business to implement some additional operations on vectors.
 Among them is a query for angle between vectors.
 Let us, for the sake of the discussion, assume that the metric plays a role in angle measurement.
 Some months later a new feature in our product requires us to perform compuations on planes and spheres.
-Straight lines on spheres are actually arcs and their Euclidean lenghts are computed differently (taking the radius into account, etc).
+Straight lines on spheres are actually arcs and their Euclidean lengths are computed differently (taking the radius into account, etc).
 Let us not worry about the math and leave implementations out of it.

 ```F#